michaeljclark/vlu/README.md

 The length is recovered by counting least significant one bits, which encodes a count of n-bit quantums.
-The data bits are stored in the remaining bits of the first byte followed by the number of bytes indicated in the unary value.
+The data bits are stored in the remaining bits of the first n-bit quantum followed by the number of bits indicated by the unary value.

 ```
   bits_per_quantum = 8